acvigue/SmartMatrixServer/README.md

 SmartMatrix Server is an application that schedules the delivery of compiled Starlark applets to end devices over MQTT.

+This uses a custom fork of Pixlet to add a compatibility layer for Redis.

 ## Run with Docker Compose

 ```yml